Attorney Mike Sherman is a former Pennsylvania State Police Attorney who can make a difference in these cases.

-When you are a CDL driver, any mistake you make on the road becomes becomes a serious problem.
-For a normal driver, a reckless driving violation is straightforward – you pay a fine and attend some classes.
+When you are a CDL driver, any mistake you make on the road becomes a serious problem.
+For a normal driver, a reckless driving violation is straightforward – you pay a fine and attend classes.
 For a CDL driver, a reckless driving violation may end up in you getting suspended and losing your job.

 This is why you need to take this reckless violation very seriously and get professional legal help.
 Attorney Mike Sherman has been helping truck drivers for years and has successfully helped many of them reduce their fines, reduce their charges, and keep them on road.